adunning/future-of-the-book/schedule.md

 ## 9. Tuesday, 13 March: *Class in Fisher Rare Book Library*

-Examination of archives and printed books in the seminar room (ground floor).
+Study of archives and printed books in the seminar room (ground floor).

 Due to space constraints, the class will be split into two sessions: 9:10–10:30 and 10:40–12:00.
 Groups will be announced via email.